m2b-creator/N8N-Close/README.md

 - Merge: Merge two leads into one
 - Update: Update lead information including custom fields

+**Lead Status**

+- Create: Create new lead statuses (active, won, lost)
+- Delete: Delete lead statuses (ensure no leads use this status first)
+- List: List all lead statuses for your organization
+- Update: Rename and modify lead statuses

 **Opportunity**

 - Create: Create new opportunities for leads
 - Delete: Delete existing opportunities
 - Find: Search for opportunities by lead or status
 - Update: Update opportunity details including status, value, and notes

+**Opportunity Status**

+- Create: Create new opportunity statuses (active, won, lost) with pipeline support
+- Delete: Delete opportunity statuses (ensure no opportunities use this status first)
+- List: List all opportunity statuses for your organization
+- Update: Rename and modify opportunity statuses with pipeline management

 **Task**